Potato Stacks with Garlic, Thyme, and Parmesan

 - Preheat the oven to 375F.
 Spray 12 cup standard muffin pan with nonstick cooking spray.

 - In a small sauce pan, whisk together cream, thyme, garlic, and nutmeg.
 Bring to a slow simmer and remove from the heat.
 You want the cream just heated through.
 Discard the thyme.

-- Toss the potato slices with salt and pepper and layer into stacks in the prepared muffin cups, filling each one to the top but not over the top.
+- Toss the potato slices with salt and pepper and layer them into stacks in the prepared muffin cups, filling each one to the top but not over the top.

 - Spoon cream over each potato stack, filling almost to the top.
-You will have couple or so slices exposed.
+You will have a couple or so slices exposed.
 Sprinkle with parmesan cheese.

 - Bake for 25-30 minutes or until the potatoes are knife tender and golden brown on top.